 Everybody knows Gill.
 Our clients, our staff, everybody who visits or rings our office gets to meet or at least speak to Gill, our ever so calm and gentle receptionist.
 But not everybody knows what an extraordinary life she has lived.
 So extraordinary, it is almost hard to wrap your head around.

-How we select our staff
+How we recruit and train our staff

 All our carers receive intensive training before working with clients.
-We train them in-house with our sister company Kemble Training, which specialises in providing top-notch training for care professionals.
+We train them in-house with our sister company Kemble Training, which specialises in providing training for care professionals.

+If a client has specific requirements, for instance due to complex medication or rare mobility issues, we can offer their carers specialists training in that area.
 That way, you can always remain with your trusted carer, even when circumstances change.